 2) Next, take turns telling each other what you’re grateful for, what’s enlivening your heart at present.
 “This is called gladdening the heart and serves as a good way to open the channel of communication,” Tara says.

-3) After individually expressing gratitude, take turns naming any particular challenges you’re dealing with that are currently causing you stress.
+3) Next, take turns naming any particular challenges you’re dealing with that are currently causing you stress.
 These are difficulties you’re facing apart from your relationship.

 4) Then, deepen your inquiry by taking turns noting anything that might be restricting the sense of love and openness you feel toward your partner.
 First, you might ask yourself: “What is between me and feeling openhearted and intimate with my partner?”
 This is potentially the stickiest part of the practice, as well as the most rewarding.